 Skip to main content

-Indexes: Dynamic Index Fields
+Dynamic Index Fields

-Indexing documents fields KEYS
+Indexing field KEYS

-Example - index any field under object
+Example - index every field under an object

-• After index is deployed, any new field added to the this object will be indexed as well.
+• After index is deployed, any new field added to this object will be indexed as well.

 • The document: